pintostack/core/docs/README.aws.md

 ## Prerequisites
 * Linux, FreeBSD, OSX, or other unix-like OS (Ubuntu 14.04 LTS or OSX 10.9+ recommended)
 * Python 2.7
-* Digital Ocean account and API key
+* AWS account and API key and SSH KEYPAIR
 * Ansible 2.0.
 At the time of writing of this document, Ansible 2.0 was still in beta.
-Latest version can be installed directly from master branch: ```pip install git+https://github.com/ansible/ansible.git```).
+Latest version can be installed directly from master branch: ```pip install "ansible>=2"```).
 * Vagrant 1.8 or later with ```aws``` plugin

 To install Vagrant plugin run: